Holiday Gifts

 Small businesses rely on the holiday season for survival.
 If you plan to participate in an economic boycott, focus your efforts on the big box stores, but don’t skip Small Business Saturday.

-• Ethnic groups may host festivals with craft booths
+- Ethnic groups may host fairs with craft booths, food and entertainment

-• the Chamber of Commerce may offer gift certificates good for local businesses
+- the Chamber of Commerce may offer gift certificates good for any local business.

 Buy resistance gifts for like-minded friends.

-• Buy t-shirts or totebags from places like NPR (National Public Radio), the ACLU (American Civil Liberties Union) or EFF (Electronic Frontier Foundation).
+- Buy t-shirts or totebags from places like NPR (National Public Radio), the ACLU (American Civil Liberties Union), NorCal resists (super cute!), or EFF (Electronic Frontier Foundation).

-• Explore charity offerings.
+- Explore charity offerings.
 Saving the Blue is partially funded with photography worthy of museum framing.
-Your local zoo likely sells fun toys your grandkids would like.
+Your local zoo sells fun toys your grandkids would like.

-• If your recipient is fascinated by a particular endangered animal, gift a sponsorship.
+- If your recipient is fascinated by a particular endangered animal, look for a gift sponsorship from a conservation group.

 Give experiences, or go practical